phantom-d/yii2-app-services/docs/guide/start-installation.md

 With Composer installed, you can then install the application using the following commands:

-    composer global require "fxp/composer-asset-plugin:~1.1.1"
-    composer create-project --prefer-dist yiisoft/yii2-app-advanced yii-application
+    composer create-project --prefer-dist phantom-d/yii2-app-services yii-application

-The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
-You only need to run this command once for all.
-The second command installs the advanced application in a directory named `yii-application`.
+The command installs the advanced application in a directory named `yii-application`.
 You can choose a different directory name if you want.

-## Install from an Archive File

-Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `advanced` that is directly under the Web root.

-Then follow the instructions given in the next subsection.

 ## Preparing application